 - More Cashback with Other Cards: Some cards offer a larger cash back amount for everyday spending than the Chase Freedom® Card.
 For instance, the Chase Freedom® Unlimited Card offers 1.5X cash back on all purchases, regardless of category.
 The Discover it® Cashback Match doubles your cash back the first year, so you’ll again earn more on everyday spending.

 One of the biggest advantages of the Chase Freedom® Card is the cash back you can earn, particularly through the 5% rotating categories.
 However, for everyday spending, there are other alternatives that earn more.

 If you like the additional cash back you can earn through rotating categories, one alternative to consider is the Discover it® Cashback Match.
 With this card, you’ll still enjoy 5% cash back on rotating quarterly bonus categories. again limited to the first $1,500 in combined purchases.
 You’ll also earn an unlimited 1% cash back on everything else.
 And while there is no signup bonus available, Discover will double your cash back after your first year.
 So, if you earn just $100 in cash back, you’ll more than make up for the signup bonus you missed out on with the Chase Freedom® Card.
-Learn how you can get your Discover it® Cashback Match card here.
+Learn more about the best cash back cards by clicking on the banner below.

 With 5% cash back on rotating categories, unlimited 1% cash back everyday spending, and a $150 dollar signup bonus, the Chase Freedom® Card is definitely one to consider.
 There’s no annual fee and it has an intro APR of 0%, good for all purchases and balance transfers.
 Plus, pairing the card with premium Chase cards like the Chase Sapphire Preferred® allows you to use your points for great travel benefits as well.
 I’ve had mine for years, and plan to keep it for many more.